SIGN UP TO OUR NEWS!

 Day 6: Aléria to Bastia

-We warm up with a slightly flatter start today, before exploring the hills that overlook Corsica’s north-east coast.
-The climb is well worth the effort – it is a beautiful route through picturesque villages and terraced hillsides, with a few cheeky climbs, of course!
+You’ll warm up with a slightly flatter start today, before exploring the hills that overlook Corsica’s north-east coast.
+The climb is well worth the effort – it’s a beautiful route through picturesque villages and terraced hillsides, with a few cheeky climbs, of course!

-Eventually, you drop back to the coast and join a small road that runs along a coastal spur between a lagoon and the sea.
-We finish our cycling challenge just south of Bastia in a resort hotel with swimming pool and access to a long beach.
-Now it’s time to celebrate!
+Eventually, you descend to the coast and join a small road that runs along a coastal spur between a lagoon and the sea.
+You’re now on the final run into Bastia – climb up past the hilltop citadel and finally descend to the hotel where it all began six days ago.
+Now it’s time to celebrate your incredible achievement!

 119km with 2000m ascent [ride profile]